Introduction

 The House of the Estates (Säätytalo) is a neoclassical gem situated in the heart of Helsinki, offering a window into Finland’s rich political history and evolving national identity.
 Built between 1888 and 1891, it was the hub for the Finnish Diet’s meetings of the clergy, burghers, and peasants, and stands as a testament to Finland’s journey from an estate-based society to a modern democracy.
 Its architectural grandeur—marked by Corinthian columns, allegorical sculptures, and ornate interiors—reflects both the aspirations and achievements of a nation shaping its future under Russian rule.
 Although the House is not currently open to the general public due to major renovations until late 2025, its striking façade and central location continue to make it a highlight for visitors interested in Helsinki’s history and architecture.
 For the latest information on visiting hours, ticketing, and accessibility, consult official sources such as the House of the Estates website, the City of Helsinki, and Senaatti Properties.

-- Visiting the House of the Estates
+Explore House of the Estates in Pictures

 Historical Background